cleverlight/lightenna/_includes/presentations/2018-04-08-cost-of-collaboration.md

 </ul>
 </div>

-Note: Collaboration has yielded most of the world's greatest online projects, but managed poorly it can carry a high cost.
+{% if include.pres %}Note: {% endif %}Collaboration has yielded most of the world's greatest online projects, but managed poorly it can carry a high cost.
 The old "how many X does it take to change a lightbulb?" joke owes its creation to redundant collaboration.

 <a href="https://xkcd.com/841/"><img src="https://imgs.xkcd.com/comics/audiophiles.png" width="740" height="285" alt="XKCD comic: Audiophiles"></a>